End of Life Option Act

 Our free health screenings are conducted at various churches, schools, community centers, and other organizations dedicated to improving the quality of life for our sisters and brothers who are underserved and disenfranchised.

-The Community Benefit Department serves as an advocate for those individuals who are uninsured and without medical care.
-We screen for early detection of disease and linked to medical care and services at a medical home.
+The Community Health Department serves as an advocate for those individuals who are uninsured and without medical care.
+We screen for early detection of disease and link participants to medical care and services at a medical home.
 These services are a valuable part of increasing health and wellness within the community and strengthen our healing ministry of Jesus.

-The following screenings are available from the Community Benefit Department:
+The following screenings are available from the Community Health Department:

 Body Mass Index (BMI) is a number calculated from a person's weight and height.
 BMI is a fairly reliable indicator of body fatness for most people.
 BMI does not measure body fat directly.
 BMI can be considered an alternative for direct measures of body fat.
 Additionally, BMI is an inexpensive and easy-to-perform method of screening for weight categories that may lead to health problems.